Ten Year Anniversary of ImagiNERDing!

 It’s hard to believe that I’ve been at the helm of ImagiNERding for over ten years.
 Sadly, I missed the official anniversary date on May 12.

 I can remember the moment when my younger brother, Andrew, returned from a family vacation at Walt Disney World and he wanted to start a blog about Disney.
 At the time, there were a handful of blogs and even fewer podcasts.
 We started planning what to do and Andrew came up with the name ImagiNERding.
 We started with little history tidbits and eventually found the niche of book reviews, history and promotion.
-I watched Foxxfur from Passport 2 Dreams and Jeff Pepper from 2719 Hyperion grown and followed their leads.
+I watched Foxxfur from Passport 2 Dreams and Jeff Pepper from 2719 Hyperion grow and followed their leads.
 I’m also glad to call Ryan from Main Street Gazette a friend and fellow blogger (and one of the few to last ten years).

 I’ve posted over 1,900 articles, which include more than 200 book reviews, more than 100 DVD and blu-ray reviews, history pieces, vintage photos and theme parkeology posts.
 I was also the co-host for the award-winning Communicore Weekly podcast for five years and I wrote weekly columns at Mice Chat, one of the world’s largest fan sites for Disney.